hackoregon/devops-17/HOWTO Guides/HOWTO-Setup-TravisCI-to-push-front-end-code-to-AWS-S3.md

   - press [Ctrl]-D
 - run the usual *git add* and *git push* commands to enable TravisCI to see a new commit
 - check in Travis-CI to see the progress of the first build - if any errors or warnings, give your devops contact a shout (or drop a note to the #dev_ops channel in Slack)

+## Getting TravisCI visibility for other members of the team
+- the person who initially setup the TravisCI build from your team's repo will be able to watch every build
+- however, the rest of the team members should have the ability to see what happens during the build (in case errors occur that they want to fix)
+- for other team members who are contributors to the team's GitHub repo, they'll have to activate the repo in their own TravisCI account:
+  - go to the My Repositories area of your https://travis-ci.org account, and click the *+* link
+  - click the *Sync acccount* button to get the repo added to your account's listing
+  - browse back to the main page https://travis-ci.org
+  - You should see the project listed there now